Dr Justine Butler from Viva! Health busts 10 common food myths about eating a vegan diet...

 You need meat for vitamin B12

-You need only a little B12, 1.5 micrograms a day, but that small amount is vital for maintaining healthy nerve cells and other important functions.
+You need only a little vitamin B12 on a vegan diet, 1.5 micrograms a day, but that small amount is vital for maintaining healthy nerve cells and other important functions.
 B12 is produced by bacteria that live in the soil.
 Traditionally, humans and animals got it from eating unwashed foods, but modern food production is so sanitised that we now need to get it from other sources, supplements in particular.
 Farmed animals are also given B12 supplements for exactly the same reason, making the argument that you need to eat meat for B12 invalid.

 The B12 in meat is attached to animal protein, which makes it more difficult to absorb than the B12 that’s produced by bacteria and used in supplements and fortified foods.
 The body’s ability to absorb B12 declines with age so, in the US, everyone over 50 is advised to get their B12 from supplements or fortified foods, whatever their diet.